Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 As you make your way down this dimly lit corridor, you notice that the grimy brick walls begin to glisten with a fresh coat of light blue paint.
 The sound of your boots hitting the cobble stone floor seems to shift into a gentle set of creaks and as you glance down you notice it's now all wood.
 In front of you is a figure sat under a pale yellow light behind a desk and as it looks up at you you get the odd sensation that it's smiling at you despite it's lack of ... well ... a *face*.

 Welcome to the HR department of the underworld ... and your new friend here is [[The Manager]]

+**If players try to correct jar head they just hear a snap and BAM they're stood outside this massive fortress and we end there**

+Within a blink of an eye you're stood outside with the gentle forest breeze whizzing past you.
+Well so much for getting help from HR ... further up ahead you all notice a grand and mighty fortress with armed guards patrolling its borders.
+This must be the watcher's camp...

+Mok chimes in - you'll need to be careful here ... this might be the quickest way to get to Death but these guards are professionals at sniffing folks like you out in a matter of seconds.

+**Do you head on forward?**

+As you make your way on to the watcher's camp to hopefully lie your way past the obstacles, a quiet shadow follows suit in the distance... and that's where we'll end it today